artainmo/web-development/backend/NestJS/README.md

 const timber = await repository.findOne({ firstName: "Timber", lastName: "Saw" });
 await repository.remove(timber); //The .remove method is able to remove a specific table
 </pre>
 The above shows basic queries with .find.
+For more complex .find queries https://orkhan.gitbook.io/typeorm/docs/find-options.
 QueryBuilder on the other hand allows the creation and execution of SQL queries of almost any complexity.<br>
 QueryBuilder uses similar logic as the SQL CLI.

 Connect to the database: